laxmananand/zoqq_depl/docs/getting-docs/onboarding.md

 ## Handle KYC RFI

-After you submit your connected account for activation, Airwallex might request additional information to successfully complete the account activation, even if the information you submitted when updating the account was initially deemed sufficient.
+After you submit your connected account for activation, zoqq might request additional information to successfully complete the account activation, even if the information you submitted when updating the account was initially deemed sufficient.

 There are generally two reasons this might happen: